 Now that you’ve read through the list of the 15 best foods for weight lifting, let’s chat for a few minutes about other things you can do to get great results from your workouts.
 Although these tips are common-sense, you can put them to use immediately to help your reach your weight lifting goals.

 Tip #1: Always Warm Up

 When you don’t warm up, you run the risk of injuring your muscles during a workout.
 This could slow or stop your progress.
-To keep your muscles safe, do some stretches and some light cardio before you lift weights.
+To keep your muscles safe, do some stretches and lighter weights before you go heavy.
 This sets you up for success and protects your muscles.

 Tip #2: Perfect Your Form

 Form is essential in weight lifting because it protects your muscles from injury.
 If you’re a beginner, don’t focus on how much weight you are (or aren’t) lifting.
 Put your attention on developing a proper form to keep you safe, and add weights as you perfect the way you lift.
 Like any sport, good form eventually becomes muscle memory, and you perform how you train.
 If you have poor form, when you lift heavy you or get in the zone and your mind wanders, you are more likely to hurt yourslf.